cgat-developers/cgat-core/docs/defining_workflow/Tutorial.rst

 **1.** First navigate to a directory where you want to start building your code::

-   mkdir test && touch test/pipeline.yml && touch pipeline_test.py && touch ModuleTest.py
+   mkdir test && cd test && mkdir configuration && touch configuration/pipeline.yml && touch pipeline_test.py && touch ModuleTest.py

 This will create a directory called test in the current directory with the following layout::

-   |-- test
+   |-- configuration
    |   `-- pipeline.yml
    `-- pipeline_test.py
     -- ModuleTest.py